CS157A-Team18/CS157A-Team18/Team 18 Project Requirement Document.md

 ### Functional Requirements

-1. Create an account
+1. Signup
 - The website will provide a form for users to fill in their information.
 The form requires first name, last name, email address, password and confirm password.
-- Users must provide complete information in order to proceed with the operation.
-- The system will check whether the information that is provided by the user existing in the database.
+- The system will check whether the information that is provided by the user existing in the database (**READ operation**).
-- The system will confirm the password is correct for a user account.
+- If the user does not already exist and the password requirements are met, the system will create a new user entry into the database (**CREATE operation**)

+2. Dashboard
+- When the user logs in successfully, a he/she will be redirected to the dashboard.
+- The dashboard should show all the recipes uploaded by every user (**READ operation**)
+- The dashboard should display the user's full name in the top right corner (**READ operation**)

-2. Manage account.
+2. Manage Account.
-- Users will be able to change their information; such as email address, password but not their username.
+- Users will be able to change their information.
+This includes their names and passwords, but not their email addresses (**UPDATE operation**).

+3. Upload Recipe
-- Users will be able to change their food preferences.
+- Users will be able to upload recipes which include attributes like the recipe name, ingredients, instructions, video URL, and picture URL (**CREATE operation**).
-- The system will save and remember all the information that are changed by the user.
+- The system will check whether the ingredients already exist in the database (**READ operation**)

-3. Food Preference
+- If the ingredient does not already exist, the system will add the ingredient to the database (**CREATE operation**)

+4. Uploaded Recipes Page
+- Users will be able to view the recipes they uploaded (**READ operation**)
+- Users will be able to edit the recipes they uploaded (**UPDATE operation**)
-- Users will be able to set their own preferences for food recipes; such as the level of spiciness, the food cultures, and many more.
+- Users will be able to delete the recipes they uploaded (**DELETE operation**)
-- The system will save the information and organize the pages to fit the user preference.

-4. Display instructional video, a picture of the meal, and step-by-step instruction guide
+4. View Recipe
-- Users will be able to have access to an instructional video, a picture of the meal, and a step-by-step guide on how to make the meal.
+- Users will be able to have access to an instructional video, a picture of the meal, and a step-by-step guide on how to make the meal (**READ operation**).
-- Users will see a list of ingredients for the meal.
+- Users will be able to see whether they have liked, disliked, and/or favorited a recipe (**READ operation**).

+5. Favorites List
-- Users will be able to save recipes to their Favorites list.
+- Users will be able to save recipes to their Favorites list (**CREATE operation**).
+- Users will be able to remove recipes from their Favorites list (**DELETE operation**).
+- Users will be able to access their Favorites list (**READ operation**).

-5. Leave rating
+6. Leave Rating
-- Users will be able to rate a recipe by liking/disliking.
+- Users will be able to rate a recipe by liking/disliking (**CREATE operation**).
-- Users will to able to click a thumbs up and a thumbs down next to each recipe, representing liking and disliking, respectively.
-The like/dislike button will glow when selected.
-- The like/dislike buttons should act like a toggle.
-For example, if the user previously clicked "dislike" and decides to click "like", the "dislike" button should be unselected.
-Likewise, if the user previously clicked "like" and decides to click "dislike", the "like" button should be unselected.
-- Reviews will simply be comments.
-Other users will have the option to like, dislike, and/or comment on reviews.
-- The like/dislike feature for the reviews will act in the same manner as described above.
+- Users can deselect their likes/dislikes (**DELETE operation**).

+7. Liked Recipes List
+- Users will be able to view the recipes they liked (**READ operation**).

 ### Nonfunctional Requirements
 + Usability